 This triangles and reserves disclosure addresses 85% of gross carried property and casualty reserves.
-Lloyd's portfolio data is not disclosed as the RITC scheme (Reinsurance To Close) does not allow to display entire triangles3.
+Lloyd's portfolio data is not disclosed as the RITC scheme (Reinsurance To Close - Lloyd's accounting scheme) does not allow displaying entire triangles2.
 Run-off portfolios are not disclosed either as their claims development profile does not really match the actual development of the ongoing portfolio.
 Direct business segments have also been excluded from triangles as this is pure primary insurance, not reinsurance.